connellw/ConnellwBlog/_drafts/cqrs-ddd-event-sourcing.md

 Domain Events are written in past tense, such as `AccountRegistered` or `PaymentTaken`, because they have already happened at the time we initialise them.
 Once they're initialised, the objects are immutable; you cannot go back and change the past.

 When an event is raised, the domain doesn't *know* who's listening.
-It kind of calls out to anyone who has subscribed to the event in advanced, but it doesn't know who.
+It calls out to anyone who has subscribed to the event in advanced, but it doesn't know who.
 The control flows out of the domain to an event handler, but it is the handler that *knows of* the event.
 Again, we have inverted the dependency.
 Like Ports and Adapters, raising events is another technique that allows the control to flow in the opposite direction to the project reference.

 ...... sequence-ish diagram for domain ......